pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 {{% choosable language typescript %}}

-We also need to create `Container` resources for the frontend and mongo containers.
-Put the `mongoContainer` declaration just above the `backendContainer` one, and the `frontendContainer` declaration at the end of the file.
-Here's the code for the mongo container:
+We also need to create `Container` resources for the frontend and Mongo containers.
+Put the `mongoContainer` declaration just before the `backendContainer` one, and the `frontendContainer` declaration after the `backendContainer` declaration.
+Here's the code for the Mongo container:

 {{% /choosable %}}

 {{% choosable language python %}}

-We also need to create `Container` resources for the frontend and mongo containers.
-Put the `mongo_container` declaration just above the `backend_container` one, and the `frontend_container` declaration at the end of the file.
-Here's the code for the mongo container:
+We also need to create `Container` resources for the frontend and Mongo containers.
+Put the `mongo_container` declaration just before the `backend_container` one, and the `frontend_container` declaration after `backend_container`.
+Here's the code for the Mongo container:

 {{% /choosable %}}

+{{% choosable language go %}}

+We also need to create `Container` resources for the frontend and Mongo containers.
+Put the `mongoContainer` declaration just before the `backendContainer` one, and the `frontendContainer` declaration after the `backendContainer` declaration.
+Here's the code for the Mongo container:

+{{% /choosable %}}

 {{% choosable language java %}}

-We also need to create `Container` resources for the frontend and mongo containers.
-Put the `mongoContainer` declaration just above the `backendContainer` one, and the `frontendContainer` declaration at the end of the file.
-Here's the code for the mongo container:
+We also need to create `Container` resources for the frontend and Mongo containers.
+Put the `mongoContainer` declaration just before the `backendContainer` one, and the `frontendContainer` declaration after the declaration for `backendContainer`.
+Here's the code for the Mongo container:

 {{% /choosable %}}

 {{% choosable language yaml %}}

-We also need to create `Container` resources for the frontend and mongo containers.
-Put the `mongo-container` declaration just above the `backend-container` one, and the `frontend-container` declaration at the end of the file.
-Here's the code for the mongo container:
+We also need to create `Container` resources for the frontend and Mongo containers.
+Put the `mongo-container` declaration just before the `backend-container` one, and the `frontend-container` declaration after the `backend-container` declaration.
+Here's the code for the Mongo container:

 {{% /choosable %}}

-{{< chooser language "typescript,python,java,yaml" / >}}
+{{< chooser language "typescript,python,go,java,yaml" / >}}

 {{% choosable language typescript %}}